top of page

 • Cloudy days tend to produce the best mayfly action.

-• Sunny Days produce the best caddis action
+• Sunny days yield the best caddis activity.

 🐟 Fryingpan River